Health Savings Account (HSA)

 An HSA works together with a high deductible health plan (HDHP), such as the UM/Aetna Health Savings Medical Plan.
 If you're enrolled in this medical plan, you can make pretax contributions to an HSA and, consequently, pay for qualified medical expenses tax-free.
 Making HSA contributions can help create a cash cushion to offset the higher deductibles that HSA-eligible health plans typically have.

 If you don't need the money in your HSA for current medical expenses, you can save and invest it until you do.
 This sets HSAs apart from another popular account, the health care flexible spending account (FSA).
-Unlike an FSA, an HSA is not "use-it-or-lose-it," can be invested, and you can take it with you when you leave an employer.
+Unlike an FSA, an HSA offers flexibility is not "use-it-or-lose-it," the money is yours to keep, funds carry over year over year, can be invested, and you can take it with you when you leave an employer.

 hsa, chart, fidelity